rita-2020/ComputationalArabic/README.md

     git clone --recursive https://github.com/rita-2020/ComputationalArabic.git
     #make sure to add --recursive, to include the submodules.

-You might need to manually copy-paste my modified version of the hugo sk2 theme. __if__ _ComputationalArabic > themes > sk2_ is cloned as an empty folder.
+You might need to manually copy-paste my modified version of the hugo sk2 theme. __If__ _ComputationalArabic > themes > sk2_ is cloned as an empty folder.
 Download the single "themes" file on this repository and replace the empty sk2 folder.

 https://github.com/rita-2020/ComputationalArabic/tree/main/themes/sk2